 I can confidently and proudly conclude that the Kashmir Great Lakes trek is one of the most wonderful experiences that any fortunate trekker can gift oneself with.

-Altitude Adventure India is extremely good in organizing customized groups for this trek.
+Between the two trek organizers, Altitude Adventure India is extremely good in organizing customized groups for this trek.

 Regarding Indiahikes you may click here about my detailed analysis of trekking with them.

 How safe is the Kashmir Great Lakes Trek?